 But whatever you do, don’t end the story there–not with your little ones.
 Always, always, always follow up that horribly sad, terrible story with the best news that a person can possibly hear–Jesus is alive!
 He rose again.
 He emerged victorious from the grave and one day, so will everyone who died believing in Him.

 Of course you can read the Easter account to your kids from the Bible, and that will work best with an easy-t0-understand translation.
-For older kids, I would definitely recommend reading straight from the Bible.
+The Clear Word for Kids is what we use for our 5 year old.